scuzzydude/asimov/asimov.md

 That's what we want to measure.
 We'll measure what unites us.

 I wasn't consciously aware that Apple was making a series based on Asimov's *Foundation* when I came up with the name.
-Admittedly, I had a free Apple TV+ subscription because I tithe about 10% of my income to Saint Jobs, and it's possible that I saw a trailer for the show.
-I had last read Asimov as a teenager, but I'd remembered the basics of the story and I thought it fit, but I did have some second thoughts, as I didn't want to jump on some pop-culture fad for something so important.[^90] I'd started re-reading *Foundation* series early on, and so was excited to see the series.
-The TV series isn't much like the books at all, and for good reason.
-The books are mostly nerdy people talking to each other about nerdy stuff, not good TV material.
-I no longer have any worries, the television series doesn't get very deep into the psychohistory.
+Admittedly, I had a free Apple TV+ subscription because I tithe 10% of my income to Saint Jobs, and it's possible that I saw a trailer for the show.
+I had last read Asimov as a teenager, but I'd remembered the basics of the story and I thought it.
+I did have some second thoughts about using *asimov* as the name, as I didn't want to jump on some pop-culture fad for something so important as a new value system of ideas.[^89] I'd started re-reading *Foundation* series once I started writing and was excited to see the series.
+The series isn't much like the books at all, and for good reason.
+The books are mostly nerdy people talking to each other about nerdy stuff, not good television material.
+I no longer have any worries; the television series doesn't get very deep into the psychohistory.
 I did like the show's *genetic dynasty* plotline, I'm thinking maybe Linus should clone himself and incorporate that into his governance system.

 My wife, who by summer had turned herself into a genuine crypto mogul, really liked the idea when I explained how it worked.
 She wanted me to use a pseudonym, like Satoshi Nakamoto or Mark Twain, you know, to avoid embarrassment if this blows up in my face.
 If you've made it this far, you'll see why that would have been legendary hypocrisy.
 This concept is based on the premise -- we are what we value.
 I don't use social media, I don't write reviews or troll people, and I've never tweeted.
 I have no need for anybody to validate my opinions.
+I write about my own values.
 My daughter challenged me, and I told her I believed wealth inequality was a solvable problem.
 This is my solution.

 If I manage to stake this venture and circulate asimov, I stand to gain wealth as I am the first staker and expect to be rewarded for my time investment in the development of the system.
-I pledge to keep all wealth I accumulate through The Foundation in the responsibility domain for my lifetime and pass that responsibility along to people who chose to be responsible for those ideas after I'm gone.
+I pledge to keep all wealth I accumulate through The Foundation in the responsibility domain for the remainder of my lifetime and pass that responsibility along to people who chose to be responsible for those ideas after I'm gone.
 Hopefully, this will be my descendants, but they may have other ideas they value.
 I hope this will become common practice in the genius economy.
 Instead of generation wealth, we will have generational responsibility.

 I will request one privilege as creator of this system.
-I will ask the board to approve exclusivity to the SNS leases of the names I've listed in [Appendix B](#appendix-b-scoot-naming-reservations) for a period.
+I will ask the board to approve exclusivity to the SNS leases of the Scoot I've listed in [Appendix B](#appendix-b-scoot-naming-reservations) for a period.
 I plan to apply my wealth to these Scoot once The Foundation is staked.

 These are the geniuses that I value.